MegicProject/Megic-Core/README.md

 ### Running the Application

-To run the WarungGPT-Core application locally:
+To run the Megic-Core application locally:

 ```bash
 go run main.go